 English 11; American Studies:

 American Studies, another eleventh grade option, offers an integrated approach to American literature, history, and culture.
 This course is the literature-based component of this team-taught class.
 The English and history instructors will coordinate and link the materials in each component of this class.
 The material will still be roughly chronological.
 As in other sections, students will have regular reading quizzes, writing assignments, tests, and a major exam.
 In the industrial era, we might combine Crane’s “Maggie: A Girl of the Streets” with immigrant narratives and Riis’s photographs of tenement life.
-Literature may include: The Great Gatsby, Snow Falling on Cedars, Into the Wild, The Things They Carried, Song of Solomon, and Walden.
+Literature may include: The Great Gatsby, Snow Falling on Cedars, Into the Wild, The Things They Carried, Their Eyes Were Watching God, and Walden.

 Requires Department Chair Approval